shopsys/shopsys/docs/storefront/index.md

 # Documentation for Shopsys Platform Storefront

-Storefront is a client for consuming and displaying data from [Frontend API](../frontend-api/introduction-to-frontend-api.md).
+The Storefront is a client for consuming and displaying data from [Frontend API](../frontend-api/introduction-to-frontend-api.md).
 These sections should help you answer all your questions:

 - [Setup Storefront](./setup-storefront.md)
 - [Project Structure](./project-structure.md)